ardhipoetra/phoenix-pthreads/README.md

 This repository is based on the Phoenix-2.0 tests/ directory: https://github.com/kozyraki/phoenix/tree/master/phoenix-2.0/tests

-We adopt Phoenix to build under different configurations.
+We adapt Phoenix to build under different configurations.
 They are stored in config/ dir.
 The default configuration is "gcc", others inherit from it.

 There is also a script "copyinputs.sh" to download inputs for benchmarks.